-It is important for Julius Baer to continue an open dialogue with our shareholders around compensation matters and we appreciate the meaningful feedback our shareholders provided in 2020.
-In response to this feedback, the enclosed Remuneration Report includes expanded details of our targets, achievements and Executive Board pay decisions in 2020.
-This also includes the augmented disclosure of 2019 compensation for our newly restructured Executive Board on a like-for-like basis.
+It is important for Julius Baer to continue an open dialogue with our shareholders around compensation matters, and we appreciate the meaningful feedback our shareholders provided in 2020 and 2021.
+In response to this feedback, the enclosed Remuneration Report includes expanded details of compensation assessment weightings and continues to provide more clarity around Executive Board pay decisions.
 We will again ask for your feedback via the vote on the disclosed compensation arrangements for the Board of Directors and the Executive Board, alongside a consultative vote on this Remuneration Report.

-This year we have built on our already strong capital base and updated our internal control mechanisms making us stronger than ever before.
-We look forward to the year ahead and are confident that our strategic realignment and pure wealth management focus leave us well positioned to continue evolving our business for the benefit of all of our stakeholders.
+We look forward to the year ahead and are confident that our purpose, strategic goals and pure wealth management focus leave us well positioned to continue evolving our business for the benefit of all of our stakeholders.